Biden says IS leader killed during US raid in Syria

 Idlib is largely controlled by Turkish-backed fighters but is also an al-Qaida stronghold and home to several of its top operatives.
 Other militants, including extremists from the rival IS group, have also found refuge in the region.

-The top floor of the low house was almost totally destroyed; a room there had collapsed, sending white bricks tumbling to the ground below.
+The top floor of the low house was nearly destroyed; a room there had collapsed, sending white bricks tumbling to the ground below.

 Blood could be seen on the walls and floor of the remaining structure.
 A wrecked bedroom had a child’s wooden crib and a stuffed rabbit doll.
 On one damaged wall, a blue plastic baby swing was still hanging.
-The kitchen was littered with debris, with a blood splatter on the wall where the door was blown off its hinges.
 Religious books, including a biography of Islam's Prophet Mohammad, were in the house.

+Al-Qurayshi had kept an extremely low profile since he took over leadership of the Islamic State.
+He had not appeared in public, and rarely released any audio recordings.
+His influence and day-to-day involvement in the group’s operations was not known and it is difficult to gauge how his death will affect the group.

+His killing, however, is a significant blow just as the group had been trying to reassert itself in Syria and Iraq.

 The Britain-based Syrian Observatory for Human Rights, an opposition war monitor, also said the strike killed 13 people, including four children and two women.
 Ahmad Rahhal, a citizen journalist who visited the site, reported seeing 12 bodies.